-With the recent Tube and bus fare increase to cover London Transport’s ballooning deficit, it’s high time to get a Travelcard, especially those who are doing regular commuting.
-I gave a breakdown of savings earlier and you could be looking at savings of a couple of hundred pounds annually.
+With the recent Tube and bus fare increase to cover London Transport’s ballooning deficit, it’s high time to get a Travelcard, especially for those who are doing regular commuting.

-Depending on the extent that you’ll be travelling, set aside at least GBP 4 per day if you are travelling within Zone 1.
-For more information on travel fares, refer to Transport For London.
+Depending on the extent that you’ll be travelling, set aside at least £4 per day.
+For more information on travel fares, refer to Transport for London.

 3. Cost of food in London

 If you’re banking on home-cooked food, it’s really not that expensive to feed yourself in London.
-Though not to the extent of spending only GBP 1 per day, you can get pretty affordable ‘essential’ range at your local supermarket if you’re not into free range or organic labels.
+You can get a pretty affordable essential range of produce at your local supermarket if you’re not into free range or organic labels.
 If I have to put a figure on it, a minimum of a fiver per day would be pretty safe.

-However, if the kitchen isn’t exactly one of your favourite places in the house, this aspect of living expenses in London could be pricey with a decent meal in a decent restaurant setting you back around GBP 15 without alcohol (head towards London Chow for some suggestions).
-Else the good ol’ fish and chips takeaway costs around GBP 3.
-Add a quid more for a kebab at your friendly local kebab stall.
+However, if the kitchen isn’t exactly one of your favourite places in the house, this aspect of living expenses in London could be pricey with a decent meal in a decent restaurant setting you back around £20 without alcohol.
+Else the good ol’ fish and chips takeaway costs around £6.

 4. UK taxes

 When it comes to the saying about only two things being certain in life, tax is certainly the more expensive.
 That’s especially true in the UK.
-Even with a 50 percent income tax going to be slapped on those earning more than GBP 150,000 per year in the UK, the tax rate is still cheaper compared to Denmark (59 percent for top bracket) and Netherlands (52 percent for top bracket).
+Even with a 50% income tax slapped on those earning more than £150,000 per year, however, the tax rate is still cheaper compared to some other European countries.

 To see how much bread that you will actually be bringing back home, use this online calculator as a guideline.